 All meals and transportation during the workshop

 Airfare from Guayaquil-Galápagos-Guayaquil

 Galápagos National Park Fees and Transit Control Card

 What’s Not Included?

 International flights to/from Guayaquil, Ecuador.
-Airport transfers for your arrival and departure (Free hotel shuttle available, and also cabs are inexpensive).
+Airport transfers (Hotel shuttle available, and also cabs are inexpensive).
 Passport and visa fees.
-Mandatory Travel Medical Insurance and Medical Evacuation Insurance.
-Optional Trip Cancellation Insurance.
+Travel Medical Insurance and Medical Evacuation Insurance (Required).
+Trip Cancellation Insurance (Optional).
 Meals in Guayaquil other than dinner on May 14, 2020.
 Hotel rooms in Guayaquil before May 13, 2020 or on May 22, 2020.
 Alcoholic beverages, and any items of a personal nature.
-Tips for the yacht crew.
 Anything not specifically listed as included.

 Your deposit of $4,000 will hold your place in this workshop.
 Further payment of $4,000 is due by September 1, 2019.
-The balance will be due not later than February 1, 2018.
+The balance will be due not later than February 1, 2020.
 All payments are non-refundable which is why you should have Trip Cancellation Insurance.
 All of our other normal Terms and Conditions apply.

-If you're looking for a small-group, intensive photographic Galápagos trip aboard an amazing private yacht with the best pros and naturalists in the business, look no further and click the "Sign Me Up! button now because this workshop will sell out fast.
+If you're looking for a small-group, intensive photographic Galápagos trip aboard an amazing private yacht with the best pros and naturalists in the business, look no further and click the "Sign Me Up!" button now because this workshop always sells out.
 See you in the Galápagos!